#webassembly #ui

 Run Dev Server for Testing

-Run trunk server --open from your project root to run your site locally.
+Run trunk serve --open from your project root to run your site locally.
 The --open flag will open your website in your default browser.
 If you already have the page open you can exclude the --open flag.

-trunk server --open
+trunk serve --open

 Author